 Stovetop burger tips

-A hot skillet is critical in achieving the perfect stovetop burger.
+Tip #2 A hot skillet is critical in achieving the perfect stovetop burger.
 Not only will the flavor be affected, but placing the elk burger patty on a cool skillet that is not preheated will produce a dry, crumbly burger.

+Why do I have to pre-cook the bacon?
 If you’re going to cook the burger through, the bacon does not necessarily need to be cooked ahead of time.
 However, I highly recommend cooking it before regardless, so it crisps up.
 Otherwise, you’ll end up with chewy bits of bacon in every bite.

-Wild game recipes
+My favorite wild game recipes

 Cooking wild game is almost always a healthier option than store-bought meat.
-I share a number of wild venison recipes, including how to cook backstraps and venison steaks, along with stew and roast recipes.
+I share a number of wild venison recipes, including how to cook backstraps and venison steaks, along with venison stew and roast recipes.

 Do you love bacon?
 Try this bacon-wrapped juicy lucy burger!